 No one has flipped the script in recent memory quite like Chris Stapleton has.
 Chris Stapleton songs are universally liked, adored and respected in country music.

 Ultimately, that’s because his musical output is as diverse as they come.
-Traveller, From A Room: Volume 1 and From A Room: Volume 2 — two of which are CMA Album of The Year winners–have pockets of music that were meant for a wide range of listeners.
+Traveller, From A Room: Volume 1 and From A Room: Volume 2 — two of which are CMA Album of The Year winners — have pockets of music that were meant for a wide range of listeners.
 While Stapleton is certainly a country singer, he’s so much more than that.
 His classic country callbacks, southern rock ramblers and intimate storytelling narratives all resonate.
-His soulful vocal runs and bluesy guitar grit are refreshing and crisp.
+His soulful vocal runs and bluesy guitar grit are refreshing and crisp and worthy of critical acclaim.

 Much of that diverse sound can be chalked up to his time with the Kentucky bluegrass group The SteelDrivers and the Southern Rock outfit The Jompson Brothers.
 His career as a Nashville songwriter is the stuff of legend.
 Some 100+ songs cut is as absurd as it sounds.
-But there’s a reason those songs were recorded by the likes of Luke Bryan, George Strait, Lee Ann Womack, Dierks Bentley and Darius Rucker.
+But there’s a reason those songs were recorded by the likes of Luke Bryan, George Strait, Brad Paisley, Lee Ann Womack, Dierks Bentley, Darius Rucker and even Adele.
 It’s because they tapped into something genuine.
 When it came time to release his own, that tap wasn’t turned off.
 In many ways, he let the levee break.

-While the catalog of Chris Stapleton songs is diverse in style and story, it his genuineness that remains reliable throughout.
+While the catalog of Chris Stapleton songs is diverse in style and story, like the rollicking “Midnight Train to Memphis” or the rhythmic “Trying to Untangle I Mind,” it his genuineness that remains reliable throughout.
 It’d be easy to dole out a series of paint-by-numbers songs that’d find their way to the top of the charts.
 But Stapleton’s rarely if ever, released a song for the lazy or for the simple fact that he’s Country music’s golden child.

 Still, Stapleton doesn’t rely too much on that.
 His most intimate songs are cherished not only because he takes you on “hurt so good” journeys, but even his grizzled vocals resonate.
 He channels the raw emotions of a moment with his delivery in ways most only dream about.